seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 <details>
   <summary>
-Randomly selects and joins items into a natural-language phrase.
+Randomly selects and joins items into a natural-language-like phrase.
   </summary>

 ```